redis/redis-doc/commands/georadius.md

 * Without any `WITH` option specified, the command just returns a linear array like ["New York","Milan","Paris"].
 * If `WITHCOORD`, `WITHDIST` or `WITHHASH` options are specified, the command returns an array of arrays, where each sub-array represents a single item.

 When additional information is returned as an array of arrays for each item, the first item in the sub-array is always the name of the returned item.
-The other informations are returned in the following order as successive elements of the sub-array.
+The other information is returned in the following order as successive elements of the sub-array.

 1. The distance from the center as a floating point number, in the same unit specified in the radius.
 2. The geohash integer.